 The best day trips from Kyoto are to Nara and/or Osaka.

-Nara was once an ancient capital of Japan and plays home to some of the country’s most important cultural places, including the world’s largest wooden structure.
+Nara was once the ancient capital of Japan and plays home to some of the country’s most important cultural places, including the world’s largest wooden structure.

 Some of the best things to see in Nara on a day trip from Kyoto are the famous Todai-ji Temple which houses the world’s largest Daibutsu (bronze Buddha statue) and a visit to the Nara Deer Park where it’s said that when you bow to the deer, they will bow back!